 Bristol Mountain Aerial Adventures: Three adventures at one location.
 Aerial adventure park with seven courses, a Kids Adventure Park with two courses, and a Zipline Canopy Tour.

-Gell Center: This unique retreat and conference center, localed in the woods, is idea for small group retreats and team-building getaways, includes the Gell House, the Gleason Lodge, the Tree House and the Thoreau Cabin.
-It is owned and operated by Writers & Books in Rochester.
+Gell Center: This unique retreat and conference center, nestled in the woods, is ideal for small group retreats and team-building getaways.

 Arbor Hill Grapery and Brew & Brats at Arbor Hill: Arbor Hill makes award-winning wines and has a tasting room inside a gourmet foods store.
 Behind Arbor Hill is a carriage house that has been converted to a fun, casual eatery specializing in Brew & Brats own beer and locally produced sausages.

 C.E.K.
 Mees Observatory: Part of the University of Rochester, the Mees Observatory is devoted to research, teaching and public instruction.
-The location, where newspaper mogul Frank Gannett was born, is free of light pollution, which makes it an ideal place to observe the night skies, especially during summer months.
-Friday and Saturday night tours are offered in June, July and August.
-Check the website for more details.
+The location where the newspaper mogul Frank Gannett was born is free of light pollution, which makes it an ideal place to observe the night skies, especially during the summer months.

-Highlander Cycle Tour: Annual charity bike ride that includes challenging hills and great views.
+Highlander Cycle Tour: Annual charity bike ride that includes challenging hills and magnificent views.
 The ride starts and finishes at Bristol Mountain Winter Ski Resort.